vanus-labs/docs/user-manual/connectors/source/github.md

 GitHub Source Connector.

 ## Introduction
-The GitHub Source is a [Vance Connector](https://github.com/linkall-labs/vance-docs/blob/main/docs/concept.md) designed to retrieves
+The GitHub Source is a [Vance Connector](https://github.com/linkall-labs/vance-docs/blob/main/docs/concept.md) designed to retrieve
 GitHub webhooks events in various format, transform them into CloudEvents based on [CloudEvents Adapter specification](https://github.com/cloudevents/spec/blob/main/cloudevents/adapters/github.md) and wrap the body of the original request into the data of CloudEvents.

 ## GitHub Event Structure